Working with employers in Leeds

-Carers Leeds is working with local employers to provide a rigorous and consistent approach to supporting working carers in the city.
+Carers Leeds is working with local employers to provide a rigorous and consistent approach to supporting working carers in Leeds.
 We do this through a number of support mechanisms for both employers and working carers.

-To provide this service for working carers, Carers Leeds has partnered with a core group of employers across the city.
+To provide support for working carers, Carers Leeds has partnered with a core group of Leeds employers.
 These employers are at the forefront of innovation and proactivity in supporting their working carers for the benefit of both the employee and employer.

 How many carers and working carers are there?

 - According to the Carers Trust there are more than 6 million unpaid carers in the UK.
 Of these, around 3 million are also employed.